asq-sheriff/AI-Production-Checklist/README.md

 2. Add your items with practical examples
 3. Submit a pull request
 4. Share your production horror stories in discussions

+## 💫 Please Credit

+If you find this checklist helpful, please consider:

+- **Star this repo** ⭐ to help others discover it
+- **Credit the source** when sharing or adapting:
+  > AI Production Readiness Checklist by [Aejaz Sheriff](https://github.com/asq-sheriff) at [Pragmatic Logic AI](https://pragmaticlogic.ai)
+- **Link back** to this repository in your documentation, presentations, or articles
+- **Share** on LinkedIn, Twitter/X, or your tech community

+Your attribution helps support the continued development of open-source AI resources!

 ## 📄 License